iPhone Quick Start Not Working? 7 Fixes (2026 Guide)

 Quick Start works best when both iPhones run the same iOS major version, or at most one apart.
 A wide gap can trigger a “transfer failed” message late in the process.
 That’s the worst time to find out, because you’ve already burned 20 minutes watching a progress bar inch forward.

 Apple’s data transfer support page recommends updating both phones to the same point release before kicking off a transfer.
-In our testing, a Quick Start between iOS 16.7 and iOS 18.3 failed twice in a row, then completed cleanly after the older phone was bumped to iOS 16.7.5.
-The fix took about 8 minutes including the update download.
+A Quick Start that fails repeatedly across a wide version gap will often complete cleanly once the older phone is bumped to the latest point release, which usually only adds a few minutes for the update download.

 If the iPhone is stuck on preparing update, resolve that first.